jharris-uptycs/acctreg/README.md

 The script performs the following
 - Checks for the required template file
 - Checks for a valid api credentials file
-- Checks tha stack does not exist
+- Checks the stack does not exist
 - Loads the cloudformation stack

 **Mandatory arguments**